UniversalDependencies/docs/_naq/feat/Voice.md

 ### <a name="ApplPass">`ApplPass`</a>: combination of applicative and passive voices

 Used when the verb has the applicative suffix _-ba_ followed by the passive suffix _-he_.
-This combination does not change the valency of the verb, but the oblique argument becomes the doer (agent).
+This combination does not change the transitivity of the verb, it indicates the oblique argument becomes the agent.

 #### Examples

-* _Petrub ge nē hems xa a <b>ǃgâibahe</b>._ “Peter likes (<b>is good with</b>) his shirt”
+* _Petrub ge nē hems xa a <b>ǃgâibahe</b>._ “Peter likes (<b>is good with</b>) his shirt.”
 * _<b>Mîbahe</b> ta ge ge..._ “I was <b>told</b> that...”

 ### <a name="ApplRcp">`ApplRcp`</a>: combination of applicative and reciprocal voices

 Used when the verb has the applicative suffix _-ba_ followed by the reflexive suffix _-gu_.
-This combination does not change the valency of the verb.
-It is used with plural subject, all members are doers (agents) and undergoers (patients), acting upon each other.
+This combination does not change the transitivity of the verb.
+It is used with plural subject, all members are agents and patients, acting upon each other.

 #### Examples

-* _ǀGam ǁgâura ge ra ǃgâi xūna <b>mîbagu</b>. _ “Two houses <b>tell each other</b> good things.”
+* _ǀGam ǁgâura ge ra ǃgâi xūna <b>mîbagu</b>._ “The two houses <b>tell each other</b> good things.”

 ### <a name="ApplRfl">`ApplRfl`</a>: combination of applicative and reflexive voices

 Used when the verb has the applicative suffix _-ba_ followed by the reflexive suffix _-sen_.
-This combination does not change the valency of the verb, but the doer (agent) acts upon itself.
+This combination does not change the transitivity of the verb, it indicates that the agent acts upon itself.

 #### Examples